 Moist surfaces can slightly decrease their traction.
 So stay safe and wipe any sweat before lifting large weights.

 - Affordable price

 - Slippage on moist surfaces

 Firstly, their wide toe box.
 Why is that important?
-If we ignored the irritating feel, having a strangled foot is actually harmful to your squats.
+If we ignore the irritating feel, having a strangled foot is actually harmful to your squats.

-As you might already know, to perform a good squat, your feet must have a tripod anchorage at the heel, the pinky toe, and the big toe.
-The heel support is always provided by any pair.
+As you might already know, your feet must have a tripod anchorage at the heel, pinky, and big toe to perform a good squat.
+Any pair of squat shoes always provide the heel support.
 But it’s the pinky and the big toe that often get overlooked.